javaidm/layer_lab_dna_seq_vc/README.md

 		--results-dir=/Shares/layer_shared/projects/sequence_analysis
 		--run-name='run_1' -profile fiji_hg37 -resume

-The above run will create the results files in dir `/Shares/layer_shared/projects/sequence_analysis/run_1` *(by contcatenating the results-dir, and the run-name)*
+The above run will create the results files in dir `/Shares/layer_shared/projects/sequence_analysis/run_1` *(by concatenating the results-dir, and the run-name)*

 #### Extras
 #### Building singularity container
-The `containers/dna_seq` subdirctory contains the required *envirnoment.yaml* and the singularity recipe file to generate the singuarlity image that we use.
+The `containers/dna_seq` subdirectory contains the required *environment.yaml* and the singularity recipe file to generate the singularity image that we use.
 Our current working version of singularity is 3.1.1.
-Depending upon your singuarlity configuraion you will need something like the following to generate the image:
+Depending upon your singularity configuration you will need something like the following to generate the image:

     sudo singularity build -F layer_lab_dna_seq_gatk_4.1.4.sif layer_lab_dna_seq.def